JunbeomL22/biscuit-converter/README.md

+# ***This crate has been yeanked until buggy parts are corrected***

 # biscuit-converter

 `biscuit-converter` is a high-performance numeric parser for Rust that converts ASCII numbers to their numeric representations.
-It uses a combination of bit operations to achieve fast parsing for integers, unsigned integers, and floating-point numbers.
+It uses a combination of bit operations to achieve fast parsing for integers.

-## Features

-- Fast parsing of ASCII numbers to numeric types
-- Supports parsing of integers, unsigned integers, and floating-point numbers
-- Optimized for various string lengths
-- Option to specify fraction length for further optimization

-## Performance

-- Integer parsing: Faster than `atoi`
-- Float parsing:
-  - Small-sized strings: Similar performance to `std::str::parse`
-  - Mid-sized strings: Slower than `std::str::parse` (when fraction length is not given)
-  - Large strings: Faster than `std::str::parse`

 ## Usage